Collage (Taiwanese duo): Career

-The two members first collaborated in 2018 and with a song that won the "19+" category of a music competition for covering music of the Taiwanese band Chthonic (band) called Tiānxià Dì Yī Shǎnlíng Gǎizào Dàhuì (天下第一閃靈改造大會).
+The two members first collaborated in 2018 and with a song that won the "19+" category of a music rearrangement contest for covering music of the Taiwanese band ChthoniC.

 In 2019, they officially established the band under the name Collage, referring to the collage of the different styles of music and languages that come together in their songs.
 They started releasing their songs on YouTube and the Taiwanese music streaming website StreetVoice.

 In 2022, the band won the award for best new artist in the 33rd Golden Melody Awards.

+In 2023, the band collaborated with ChthoniC and performed One Thousand Eyes and Defenders of Bú-Tik Palace in the Megaport Festival 2023.

+In 2024, the band performed the theme song for the Taiwanese videogame Nine Sols.